panoply/syncify/readme.md

 # Overview

 The main purpose of Syncify is to facilitate seamless theme development between your local machine and Shopify store.
 It ships with build, watch, build download, upload, merge and pull capabilities.
+Together with a prompt based execution model the tool provides developers with theme control that aims to exceed expectations.

 ### Theme Files